nwg-piotr/nwg-shell/index.md

 On the backend side there's a lot of third party Free Open Source Software.
 We will try to list all the applications and libraries in Credits.

-If you want to share an idea, find a solution to a problem or discuss the project in general, please visit [**Discussion**](https://github.com/nwg-piotr/nwg-shell/discussions).
+If you want to share an idea, find a solution to a problem or discuss the project in general, please join [**Discussion**](https://github.com/nwg-piotr/nwg-shell/discussions).

 # TOC